-As few as one in ten Americans lives in an area where they can see the estimated 2,500 stars that should be visible under normal conditions.
-In many cities, the night sky is completely obscured by the glow of urban settlement.
-At Arches National Park, the naked eye is sufficient to witness a wealth of stars.
-Under the right conditions, common binoculars may even reveal the rings of Saturn.
+As few as one in ten Americans live in areas where they can see the estimated 2,500 stars that should be visible under normal conditions, which means many visitors have never seen the Milky Way or experienced the splendor of a true star-filled sky.
+At the following Dark Sky Parks, the naked eye is sufficient to witness a wealth of stars.
+Under the right conditions, binoculars may even reveal the rings of Saturn!

 Arches National Park